mlx-store/PrintShippingLabel2/README.md

 Print Shipping Label For Magento 2 is add-on for order in magento.
 You can print shipping address label for your order easily and quickly.

 ## Feature
--You can change format address for each store.
+- You can change format address for each store.
 - Ability sorted position field.
 - Ability add text header.
 - Change font and size.